On Contradiction: Historical background

 Mao initially held views similar to a reformist or nationalist.
 He later said that he became a Marxist in 1919 when he took a second trip to Peking, although he had not declared his new belief at that time.
 In 1920, he met Chen Duxiu in Shanghai and discussed the Marxist philosophy.
 Mao finally officially moved toward his new ideology when the Movement of Self-Government of Hunan failed.
 He found a more reasonable approach to fixing society's problems in Marxism.
-He once said, “Class struggle, some classes triumph, others are eliminated.”
+He once said, "Class struggle, some classes triumph, others are eliminated."
 He understood the need for Marxist ideas and struggles in order to more effectively take on the developing world.

+Like On Practice, On Contradiction was written by Mao during the Yan'an Period.
+On Contradiction was written while the Communists and the Nationalists were in the Second United Front against the invading Japanese forces.

-Some of the points made in "On Contradiction" were drawn and expanded from lecture notes that Mao presented in 1937 at the Counter-Japanese University in Yan'an.
-The paper generated much controversy and debate, and some thought that Mao had not written the paper at all.
+Some of the points made in "On Contradiction" were drawn and expanded from lectures Mao presented in 1937 at the Counter-Japanese University in Yan'an.
+These lectures drew from the work of Karl Marx, Friedrich Engels, and Vladimir Lenin.
+Mao elaborated on their principles based on the practice of the Chinese Communist Party at the time.
 Mao's research was concentrated on pieces from Chinese Marxist philosophers.
 The most influential philosopher that Mao studied was Ai Siqi.
 Mao not only read Ai's works but also knew him personally.
 Mao studied Marxism diligently in the year before he wrote his "Lecture Notes on Dialectical Materialism."
 He reviewed and annotated the Soviet Union's New Philosophy in order to actively understand the dialectical materialism concept.

+In addition to elaborating on his ideological and philosophic views, Mao wrote On Contradiction to help legitimize his political thinking within a Marxist framework and thus further solidify his leadership.

 Basics of Contradiction and its History

 In dialectical materialism, contradiction, as derived by Karl Marx, usually refers to an opposition of social forces.
 This concept is one of the three main points of Marxism.
 Mao held that capitalism is internally contradictory because different social classes have conflicting collective goals.
-These contradictions stem from the social structure of society and inherently lead to class conflict, economic crisis, and eventually revolution, the existing order's overthrow and the formerly oppressed classes’ ascension to political power.
-“The dialectic asserts that nothing is permanent and all things perish in time.”
-Dialectics is the “logic of change” and can explain the concepts of evolution and transformation.
+These contradictions stem from the social structure of society and inherently lead to class conflict, economic crisis, and eventually revolution, the existing order's overthrow and the formerly oppressed classes' ascension to political power.
+"The dialectic asserts that nothing is permanent and all things perish in time."
+Dialectics is the "logic of change" and can explain the concepts of evolution and transformation.
 Materialism refers to the existence of only one world.
 It also verifies that things can exist without the mind.
 Things existed well before humans had knowledge of them.
 For materialists, consciousness is the mind and it exists within the body rather than apart from it.
 All things are made of matter.
 Dialectical materialism combines the two concepts into an important Marxist ideal.
 Mao saw dialectics as the study of contradiction based on a statement made by Lenin.